How much is a Gorilla Tour

 Cost of a gorilla permit in Rwanda

 Trekking mountain gorillas in Rwanda is expensive compared to Uganda and Congo.
-A single gorilla permit costs 1500usd for all travelers despite the nationality, which make the country a luxury gorilla destination.
-A permit cab be accessed from Rwanda development board or indirectly through travel operators.
+A single gorilla permit costs 1500usd for all travelers despite the nationality, which makes the country a luxury gorilla destination.
+A permit can be accessed from Rwanda development board or indirectly through travel operators.

 Cost of a gorilla permit in Congo

-Besides gorilla permits, a gorilla tour cost depend on the following:
+Besides gorilla permits, a gorilla tour cost depends on the following:

 The length of the tour